AaltoSciComp/scicomp-docs/triton/help.rst

 Email ticketing system
 ~~~~~~~~~~~~~~~~~~~~~~

-For private issues you can also contact us via `our email alias`__
+For private issues you can also contact us via `our email alias (on
-(available from our Wiki page - login required).
+our wiki pages, login required)`__.
 This is primarily
 intended for specific issues such as requesting new accounts, quotas,
 etc.  Please avoid sending personal mails directly to admins, because
 it is best for all admins to be aware of issues, people may be absent,